8 Reasons to Study in Malaysia

 World’s Top Peaceful and Prosperous Country

-Malaysia is ranked the third most peaceful country in the world by the Institute for Economics and Peace (IEP) in their 2018 Global Peace Index.
+Malaysia is among the top 25 Most Peaceful Country, currently ranked 20th in the 2020 Global Peace Index by the Institute for Economics and Peace (IEP).
 It boasts being one of Southeast Asia’s most vibrant economies, which is the fruit of decades of industrial growth and political stability.
 The government has, over the years, successfully implemented a successful development and industrialisation of the nation.
 Today, Malaysia is a confident and vibrant entity that is stable, secure, increasingly prosperous at home and at peace with its neighbours, all of which are strong foundations to becoming a high-income, innovation-based society.